Porcelain: Soft paste

-Soft-paste porcelains date back from early attempts by European potters to replicate Chinese porcelain by using mixtures of clay and frit.
+Soft-paste porcelains date back to early attempts by European potters to replicate Chinese porcelain by using mixtures of clay and frit.
 Soapstone and lime are known to have been included in these compositions.
-These wares were not yet actual porcelain wares as they were neither hard nor vitrified by firing kaolin clay at high temperatures.
+These wares were not yet actual porcelain wares, as they were neither hard nor vitrified by firing kaolin clay at high temperatures.
 As these early formulations suffered from high pyroplastic deformation, or slumping in the kiln at high temperatures, they were uneconomic to produce and of low quality.

-Formulations were later developed based on kaolin with quartz, feldspars, nepheline syenite or other feldspathic rocks.
-These are technically superior, and continue to be produced.
-Soft-paste porcelains are fired at lower temperatures than hard-paste porcelain, therefore these wares are generally less hard than hard-paste porcelains.
+Formulations were later developed based on kaolin with quartz, feldspars, nepheline syenite, or other feldspathic rocks.
+These are technically superior and continue to be produced.
+Soft-paste porcelains are fired at lower temperatures than hard-paste porcelains; therefore, these wares are generally less hard than hard-paste porcelains.

 Bone china

-Although originally developed in England in 1748 to compete with imported porcelain, bone china is now made worldwide, including China.
+Although originally developed in England in 1748 to compete with imported porcelain, bone china is now made worldwide, including in China.
 The English had read the letters of Jesuit missionary François Xavier d'Entrecolles, which described Chinese porcelain manufacturing secrets in detail.
-One writer has speculated that a misunderstanding of the text could possibly have been responsible for the first attempts to use bone-ash as an ingredient of English porcelain, although this is not supported by modern researchers and historians.
+One writer has speculated that a misunderstanding of the text could possibly have been responsible for the first attempts to use bone-ash as an ingredient in English porcelain, although this is not supported by modern researchers and historians.

-Traditionally, English bone china was made from two parts of bone ash, one part of kaolin and one part china stone, although the latter has been replaced by feldspars from non-UK sources.
+Traditionally, English bone china was made from two parts of bone ash, one part of kaolin, and one part of china stone, although the latter has been replaced by feldspars from non-UK sources.